Ascension-Addons/WeakAuras-Ascension/README.md

 ## Problems

-* Please see the [wiki](https://github.com/NoM0Re/WeakAuras-WotLK/wiki) page.
+* Please see the [wiki](https://github.com/Ascension-Addons/WeakAuras-Ascension/wiki) page.
-* If you've discovered something that's clearly wrong, or if you get an error, please create a [ticket](https://github.com/NoM0Re/WeakAuras-WotLK/issues).
+* If you've discovered something that's clearly wrong, or if you get an error, please create a [ticket](https://github.com/Ascension-Addons/WeakAuras-Ascension/issues).
 * You're a programmer yourself and want to contribute?
 Check out our [contributing guidelines](CONTRIBUTING.md) to get started!
-* Feel free to join our [Discord Community](https://discord.gg/UXSc7nt) to talk, get help and discuss everything WeakAuras!
+* Feel free to join our [Discord Community](https://discord.gg/classlesswow) to talk, get help and discuss everything Ascension!